Trees of Graphs as Boundaries of Hyperbolic Groups: Trees of internally punctured segments

-Define the tree system $\Psi^{n-o}_{m,n}(I^\circ_{\rm int})$ by requiring that: \begin{enumerate} \item[(a)] its constituent spaces are the copies of the internally punctured segments $I_\tau^\circ:\tau\in{\mathcal T}$, with ordinary peripherals as the peripherals of these spaces; \item[(b)] each gluing in the system involves precisely two constituent spaces (equivalently, each white vertex of the underlying tree of the system has degree 2);
+Define the tree system $\Psi^{\text{n-o}}_{m,n}(I^\circ_{\rm int})$ by requiring the following (the superscript ``n-o'' on $\Psi^{\text{n-o}}_{m,n}$ indicates ``non-orientable''): \begin{enumerate} \item[(a)] its constituent spaces are the copies of the internally punctured segments $I_\tau^\circ:\tau\in{\mathcal T}$, with ordinary peripherals as the peripherals of these spaces; \item[(b)] each gluing in the system involves precisely two constituent spaces (equivalently, each white vertex of the underlying tree of the system has degree 2);

 \item[(c)] for each type $\tau\in{\mathcal T}$, and each type $\tau'\in{\mathcal T}_2$, for any constituent space $K_t$ being a copy of $I^\circ_\tau$, the union of those peripherals of $K_t$ along which $K_t$ is glued to a copy of $I^\circ_{\tau'}$ is dense in $K_t$;